-This angling permit area covers the lowermost rapids section of the Langinkoski branch of Kymijoki River.
-It is situated within the Langinkoski nature preserve in the immediate vicinity of the city centre of Kotka, by the fishing lodge built for Emperor Alexander III of Russia.
+This angling permit area covers the lowermost rapids section of the Langinkoski branch of the Kymijoki River.
+It is situated within Langinkoski nature preserve in the immediate vicinity of the city centre of Kotka, by the fishing lodge built for Emperor Alexander III of Russia.
 Langinkoski offers anglers culturally significant landscapes and the best chance in Southern Finland to catch large sea trout with a fly.

 Combine culture and fishing – travel to Langinkoski to catch sea trout and salmon using flies and then pay a visit to Emperor Alexander III's fishing lodge, which today serves as a museum.

 You can check the real-time temperature of the water in Langinkoski during the snow-free season in the SensorMonitor service (map.sensormonitor.fi).